ISIPINK/masterthesis_MC_linear_ODEs/README.md

 # what is where

+## tests

+Our notes for our masterthesis

+## latex

+The latex for the main paper that will be submitted.

+# Remarks

-Under tests you can find our notes for our masterthesis.
-Most things are summarized in the period files.
-We moved the code of recursive Brownian motion to period5.
+- We moved the code of recursive Brownian motion to period5.